FerretDB/FerretDB/CONTRIBUTING.md

 * `handlers` handle protocol commands.
   They use `fjson` package for storing data in PostgreSQL in jsonb columns, but they don't use `bson` package – all data is represented as built-in and `types` types.

-## Agreements

-* in where and projection, let functions be functions, not methods
-* use placeholders, must not use sanitizers / bare values
-* formatting a message should be caller's responsibility (see NewError func comment)